Alan Wormington Memorial Camp for Young Birders and Naturalists

 Leaders

-Lynne Freeman has been a birder for over thirty years and specializes in breeding bird surveys and ecology.
-Lynne is the President of OFO and is passionate about the encouragement of young people to explore and understand nature and the environment.
+Lynne Freeman has been a birder for over thirty years and specializes in breeding bird surveys, bird

 Gisbert Segler is a life-long birder has explored Algonquin Park for over 20 years.
 He excels in field craft and observation skills.